jason-kerney/joyeuse/bin/types.md

 [knex.baseTypes.isClient](#knex-basetypes-isclient)

 ##### knex-baseTypes-getConnectionPoolDef #####
-This function returns the deffinition for a connection pool object to be used in the [knexjs](http://knexjs.org) constructor.
+This function returns the definition for a connection pool object to be used in the [knexjs](http://knexjs.org) constructor.

 signature:
 ```
     () => connectionPoolDef
 ```

-The deffinition is:
+The definition is:
 ```
     {
         minMax: { min:0-Infinity, max: 0-Infinity },